-If you're reading this you're probably interested in contributing to Requests.
-First, We'd like to say: thank you!
-Open source projects live-and-die based on the support they receive from others, and the fact that you're even considering supporting Requests is very generous of you.
+If you're reading this, you're probably interested in contributing to Requests.
+Thank you very much!
+Open source projects live-and-die based on the support they receive from others, and the fact that you're even considering contributing to the Requests project is very generous of you.

-This document lays out guidelines and advice for contributing to Requests.
-If you're thinking of contributing, start by reading this thoroughly and getting a feel for how contributing to the project works.
+This document lays out guidelines and advice for contributing to this project.
+If you're thinking of contributing, please start by reading this document and getting a feel for how contributing to this project works.
 If you have any questions, feel free to reach out to either Ian Cordasco or Cory Benfield, the primary maintainers.